Shelestov7/bitshifter/README.md

 ## How to Play

 - Use the number keys `1-8` to flip each bit.
-- The goal is to match a target value within the time limit (30 seconds).
+- The goal is to match a target value within the time limit (30 seconds) you gain a reward of 10 seconds if guess right.
 - Press `P` to pause/unpause the game.

 ---